Why HR Should Report to the CEO

 With a thorough knowledge of the business and understanding the goals and vision of the senior team, better decisions and recommendations will come from HR.
 This means that it's absolutely critical that the head of HR (as well as her staff) understand the business and can speak the language of the executive team.

 When you hire the head of HR, you need someone capable of executive thought.
-Your recruiting, retention, training, organization development, and culture are recommended and formed through a thorough understanding of your business needs.
+Your recruiting, retention, training, organization development, and culture are recommended and formed through a thorough understanding of your business needs by this individual.

 Your people are critical to your success.
 Make sure the person dedicated to people reports directly to the CEO.